yuzu-eva/libman/README.md

 This cli-tool works with csv files in the format

-name,episode
+name,episode,status

 For example:

-Samurai Champloo,14
+Samurai Champloo,14,watching
-Bakemonogatari,done
+Bakemonogatari,0,done
-Steins; Gate,1
+Steins; Gate,1,watching

 and so on.
-The episode is actually stored as a string, so you can put "done" or "abandoned" or anything else you want in there.
-The string allows for a maximum length of 11.
+If I'm done watching a series, the episode is set to '0'.

 You need to set the filepath to your csv in the main.c, but everything else should work out of the box.
-The Makefile uses clang, but you can change it to gcc in the second line.
+The Makefile uses clang, because that's what I prefer, but you can change it to gcc in the second line.
 Or you could simply do
 ```
 gcc -o myal main.c
 ```